goehlemichael/terraform-podcast/README.md

 content bucket organization:

 each directory is a podcast episode.
-Files store the episode metadata. environment variables in the lambda function store the podcast metadata.
-I plan to move this to a dynamodb table
+Text files store the episode metadata. environment variables in the lambda function store the podcast metadata.
+I plan to change the design and store this text data in a dynamodb table

 ```
 .